 They're many times into the 10 to 15, 20 mile thicknesses.

-And as he came out of it, everything kind of went like a grayish color, gray-white color, where ionization from the cloud adhered to the aircraft.
+And as he came out of it, everything kind of went like a grayish color, gray-white color, where ionization from the cloud adhered to the aircraft because it looks just like an antenna.

 It looks like an omnidirectional antenna.

-He calls it electronic fog.
+And this, he calls it electronic fog.

 But in reality, this is just ionization from the intense electrical fields within the thunderstorm.

-It's a brand new airplane, you know?
+It's a brand new airplane, you know, and he's kind of perplexed here.

 He's still flying the thing.

-And then suddenly, about three minutes later, And during this time period, he's calling to air traffic control, approach control, and he's saying, hey, look, I'm here in Bimini.
+And then suddenly, about three minutes later, and during this time period, he's calling to air traffic control, approach control, and he's saying, hey, look, I'm here in Bimini.

-In other words, you could make 90 degree turns.
+In other words, you could make 90-degree turns.

-Because the radar operator tells him on the radio, the only aircraft I have is over Miami Beach.
+And interestingly, it was a non-sustainable warp bubble that allowed him to be a linear displacement of 100 miles from Vimini to Miami Beach because the radar operator tells him on the radio, the only aircraft I have is over Miami Beach.

-There's nothing in Bimini.
+There's nothing in Vimini.

 And he gets all upset.

-Because nobody knows where they're at, and people are telling them we can't see on radar.
+And people are telling them we can't see on radar.

-And you've got to remember, these approach radar control things, they rotate four revolutions per minute.
+And you've got to remember these approach radar control things, they rotate four revolutions per minute.

-So he's gone in one of the 15 second rotations, and he reappears on the next scan, another 15 seconds, and he pops up in Miami.
+So he's gone in one of the 15-second rotations, and he reappears on the next scan, another 15 seconds, and he pops up in Miami.

-And what we're looking at is this 100 miles that, more than likely, he went there.
+Well, I did some calculations, and what we're looking at is this 100 miles that more than likely he went there.

 And once the bubble then dissipated, then he was left back over that vicinity.